Lecture: Tuesday, April 10, 9:30-10:45 in 007 Willard Hall

 -- You could define the y-axis of the plot to be the radial location by unchecking "Position on X Axis" and check "Position on Y axis".

--- You may also change the line style of the curves by clicking "Curves" and modify.
+-- You may also change the line style of the curves by clicking "Curves" and modify.- How to save a copy of the graphics window?

 -- Right Click the mouse and select "Copy to Clipboard"